 Minimize the swelling

-Once the frontal lobe is injured, the tissues are likely to swell, thus limiting the flow of blood to the area.
+Once there is damage to the frontal lobe, the tissues swell, thus limiting the flow of blood to the area.
 The loss of blood will increase the damage to the frontal lobe.
-The doctor will discuss the monitoring of the inter-cranial pressure to keep track of the swelling and the administration of medications such as diuretics that minimize the swelling through the reduction of fluids.
+The doctor discusses the monitoring of the inter-cranial pressure to track of the swelling.
+In addition, the doctor administers medications such as diuretics that minimize the swelling.